FarnazG/dsc-mod-3-project-v2-1/README_project3.md

 In this project, after preprocessing steps, 4 differently preprocessed data was prepared:

 data = original dataframe after:
-  1.dropping unnecessary features
+* dropping unnecessary features
-  2.features with multicollinearity
+* features with multicollinearity
-  3.binarizing categorical data
+* binarizing categorical data
-  4.removing outliers
+* removing outliers

 data1 = a copy of the original dataframe data in which:
-  1.Log transfer was applied on skewed distributions.
+* log transfer was applied on skewed distributions.

 data2 = a copy of the original dataframe data in which:
-  1.features were scaled
+* features were scaled

 data3 = a copy of the original dataframe data in which:
-  1.features were log-transfered and scaled.
+* features were log-transfered and scaled.

 ### 2. Modeling